rkumar/bugzy.txt/README.markdown

 The bug files are created in a directory ".todos" inside TODO_DIR.

+### Dependencies

+Unfortunately, some reports do require **GNU's date** (coreutils).
+In `add`, I have coded so GNU will fail through to BSD then to perl, but there's a lot of work to do the same for all date calcs.
+There is a big difference in the options of GNU and BSD :-(.

+If you use BSD date, pls install gnu's date as `gdate` and in bugzy.sh replace
+    DATE=$( date )
+with
+    DATE=$( gdate )

 ### Usage

-Current operations include add, mod, edit (edit the file itself), delete, list, list by severity, show, tag, quick, grep.
+Current operations include add, mod, delete, list, list by severity, show, tag, quick/q (listing), grep, qadd (quick add).

 When adding an issue, entry of fields can be reduced by adding a default in the config file, and setting PROMPT to NO. When entering due_date, a value such as "+3 days" or "tomorrow" may be entered (provided your version of `date` can do the conversion.

+You can add an issue with only a title using  `qadd`.
+Defaults will be used for other fields, or can be passed on the command line (use help option for examples).

+`b qadd --type:bug --severity:cri --due_date:2009-12-26 "a title"`

 Actions to directly change status are open, started, closed, canceled, stopped or the first 3 letter of each.

 "selectm" or "selm" is a multiple criteria search as: